pierrickbourrat/pierrickbourrat/content/publication/br-2/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/
 # to have my name highlighted in publication use "admin" for author instead of Pierrick Bourrat

-title: "Review of _Biological Individuality: Integrating Scientific, Philosophical, and Historical Perspectives_, by Scott Lidgard and Lynn Nyhart"
+title: "Review of 'Biological Individuality: Integrating Scientific, Philosophical, and Historical Perspectives,' by Scott Lidgard and Lynn Nyhart"
 authors:
 - admin
 -